dahlbaek/Ubuntu-dotfiles/README.md

 ## preparation

-Prepare a usb drive with dotfiles repository and a hybrid-iso image.
+Prepare a usb drive with the dotfiles repository and a hybrid-iso image.
 First, download the dotfiles repository to a `dotfiles` folder

 ```sh
 git clone https://github.com/dahlbaek/dotfiles.git
 ```

-Then, create folders to contain the other files hybrid-iso image
+Then, create folders to contain the hybrid-iso image

 ```sh
 mkdir install